Keep updated with phanganist.com by following our Facebook page.

-Permanent residency can be a springboard for applying for naturalization to Thai citizenship; Elite card status is not.
-Because it is effectively a very long tourist visa, it is not considered residence and thus one of the prerequisites to apply for naturalization to Thai citizenship.
+Permanent residency can be a springboard for applying for naturalisation to Thai citizenship; Elite card status is not.
+Because it is effectively a very long tourist visa, it is not considered residence and, thus, one of the prerequisites to apply for naturalisation to Thai citizenship.

-Work authorization while in Elite status depends on the circumstances and will require dealing with immigration again.
-Under permanent residency, work authorization is also needed, but the process is much easier.
+Work authorisation while in Elite status depends on the circumstances and will require dealing with immigration again.
+Under permanent residency, work authorisation is also needed, but the process is much easier.